PWS fire management

 The Tasmania Parks and Wildlife Service (PWS) is responsible for managing the fire risk and response to bushfires across all the lands which it manages.

-In Tasmania, there is an agreement between the three key fire management authorities, (PWS, the Tasmania Fire Service (TFS) and Sustainable Timber Tasmania), to coordinate responses to large bushfires.
-Large, complex fire incidents are managed by Incident Management Teams in accordance with the nationally recognised Australasian Inter-service Incident Control System.
+In Tasmania there is an agreement between the three key fire management authorities - PWS, the Tasmania Fire Service (TFS) and Sustainable Timber Tasmania (STT) - to coordinate responses to large bushfires.
+Large, complex fire incidents are managed by Incident Management Teams in accordance with the nationally recognised Australasian Inter-service Incident Management System.

 PWS has a range of fire management specialists, including fire management officers, fire operations officers, fire crews and incident management teams that assist with firefighting each summer.